NardiniA/antonio-nardini-phone-numbers/content/pages/about.md

     style: Default
     href: "/contact"
     text: Contact Us
   text: Need a website?
-Want the fastest, affordable website available?
+Want the fastest, <strong>affordable</strong> website available?
     Look no further.
-    Get started with websites from £150 upfront and then only £10 per year to run.
+Get started with websites from <strong>£150</strong> upfront and then only <strong>£10 per year</strong> to run.
 - template: faq
   title: Frequently Asked Questions
   description: Got any questions about what we provide?
 Find the answers here or <a